mkristian/slf4r/README.txt

 $ rails3 generate slf4r:log4j

-but to use this you need to add slf4j-log4j12-1.6.1.jar to you classpath or require the jar
+but to use this you need to add slf4j-log4j12-1.6.1.jar to you classpath or require the jar. see below how to do this with ruby-maven gem.

 setup a logging from logging gem